TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. Create a bare-bones homepage for a restaurant.
 Include an image, headline, and some copy about how wonderful the restaurant is.
 It’s okay to hard-code these into the HTML for now just to see how they look on the page.

-1. Since we're using the `HtmlWebpackPlugin`, you will need to edit your `src/index.js` file to insert the `div#content` into the body; `HtmlWebpackPlugin` creates a new HTML page which will remove your `src/index.html` file.
+1. Since we're using `html-webpack-plugin`, you will need to edit your `src/index.js` file to insert the `div#content` into the body; `html-webpack-plugin` creates a new HTML page which will remove your `src/index.html` file.
     1. Since we're all set up to write our code in multiple files, let's write this initial page-load function inside of its own module and then import and call it inside of `index.js`
 1. At this point, you should remove your `index.html` page as well from your local repo - the HTML page gets automatically crearted by `webpack` whenever it's run, so there's no need for you to even have it set up.